 The best answers are simple and straightforward.
-The best designs are elegant, and fusing the two is what Simplis does best.
+The best designs, elegant; and fusing the two is what Simplis does best.
 It is always the simple that produces the marvelous. -Amelia Edith Huddleston Barr “If you can't explain it simply, you don't understand it well enough.”
 Einstein “Simplicity is the ultimate sophistication.”
 Leonardo DaVinci “Everything should be made as simple as possible, ...”
 Einstein

 Who I am

 An extremely practical, hands on, highly motivated individual, that has always been passionate about high voltage, vacuum and all tube technology and has consistently been the top performer.
-I have had presidents, CEO’s & VP’s track me down and come to my house to personally ask me to work for their companies after they realize how far ahead it put their companies.
+I have had presidents, CEO’s & VP’s track me down and come to my house to personally ask me to work with them after they realize how far ahead it put their companies.